 - Mistborn uses this- the trilogy's backstory is essentially every High Fantasy plot you've ever heard, except that the Evil Overlord won and has spent the last millenium ruling with an iron fist.
 And then plenty of complications get introduced from there...

-- In 1984, an unseen force controls the world.
+- In Nineteen Eighty-Four, an unseen force controls the world.
 Unlike other examples however, this is never explicitly reversed, though there is some debate as to whether the use of past tense of the appendix, "The Principles of Newspeak," indicates the eventual downfall of the system.

 - Both the second Dalek story and the second Peter Cushing movie feature a Bad Future where the Daleks have taken over the Earth.
 Since the Daleks are Nazi expies and both stories were made in the sixties, the iconic image of Daleks on the streets of London was pretty powerful Nightmare Fuel for its time.

-- "Pyramids of Mars" had the Doctor going to an alternate 1980, which Sutekh had turned into a scorched cinder.
+- "Pyramids of Mars" had the Doctor briefly visit an alternate 1980, which Sutekh had turned into a scorched cinder.

-- Storybrooke in Once Upon a Time.
-It's a small town in Maine that the Evil Queen cursed all the inhabitants of the fairy-tale world to be trapped in.
+- Storybrooke.
+It's a small town in Maine that the Evil Queen cursed all the inhabitants of the fairy-tale world to be trapped in while she reigns as the mayor and Rumplestiltskin owns most of the town.
 The people of Storybrooke don't know who they or each other are, but that makes it worse for some of them when the Queen starts messing up their lives and they have no idea why.
+Later in the series this is subverted when the curse is broken and both villains perform Heel Face Turns.

 - Power Rangers RPM, in a rather shocking twist, begins in a Villain World.
 Venjix has already taken over the world except for mankind's last hold out.
 The series revolves around protecting the city and trying to find a way to defeat Venjix.